FACTBOX-The hunt for the Paris attackers

 The two detained on Nov.
 14, Mohammad Amri, 27, and Hamza Attouh, 21, went to Paris by car shortly after the attacks to fetch Salah Abdeslam and bring him back to Belgium.

-The two others, not named, are one person arrested on Nov.
+The three others, not named, include one person arrested on Nov.
 19 for possession of weapons and another arrested on Nov.
 22 on charges of links to an attack.

 Regarding the named men, lawyer Xavier Carette said his client Amri was an unwitting accomplice who knew nothing about any role in attacks when he drove Salah Abdeslam back from Paris to Brussels on night of Nov.
 13-14.
 A lawyer for Attouh quoted him as saying that Abdeslam was "extremely tense" and may have still been wearing a suicide belt under his down jacket.

 Mohammad Abdeslam, brother of Salah and dead Brahim, was among five released after arrests on Nov.
-19. (Compiled by Brian Love with reporters in Paris and Brussels; Editing by David Clarke)
+19. (Compiled by Brian Love with reporters in Paris and Brussels; Editing by Gareth Jones)

 * Refinery's fuel production at least 50 pct capacity -trade